YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Travel after a hair transplant needs planning because the first days are not ordinary holiday days.
 The scalp is healing, the grafts need protection, swelling may move around the forehead, and sleep position matters.
 Sightseeing, heavy walking, alcohol, sweating, and rushed flights can make recovery harder than patients expect.

 Timing matters.
 That also affects how many days to stay in Turkey after a hair transplant.
-Some patients can travel on a short schedule, but the plan should still allow early washing, swelling control, and enough rest before the flight.
+Some people can travel on a short schedule, but the plan should still allow early washing, swelling control, and enough rest before the flight.

-Patients need to plan time off work realistically.
+Plan time off work realistically.
 Some people can return to desk work quickly, but swelling, redness, scabbing, social visibility, and sleep disruption can still affect the first week.
 If the only way the trip works is to fly home immediately and pretend nothing happened at work the next morning, the schedule may be too tight.

 Marketing, Reviews, and Before and After Photos Need Careful Reading